wykydtronik/wykydtronik.github.io-source/source/_posts/Backing-Up-Hexo-Blog-Source-To-Github-Repo.md

 ---
 title: Backing Up Hexo Blog Source To Github Repo
 date: 2016-03-12 14:06:41
+categories: docs
-tags: Hexo
+tags: [Hexo, Github]
 ---

 ## Notice
 I have ran into a few issues with having hexo on my desktop and laptop.
 One thing to note is that Hexo's environment (aka the hexo blog folder) containes a few dependencies and files that could conflict between the two environments.
 First thing to note is _config.yml.
 When creating a new hexo blog on your second machine, hexo init will generate a default _config.yml.
 It's important to copy your github source _config.yml to your desktop and then overwrite it in your hexo folder.
 Secondly, add package.json to .gitignore before your first push to github repo.
-The two environments will clash with merging conflicts if this file is placed there. -from laptop FUCK
+The two environments will clash with merging conflicts if this file is placed there. -from laptop

+## update
+This post is now outdated, it was merely a place I could write notes while exploring how to have hexo in two places at once.
+Finalized notes on [how to redeploy hexo onto another workstation can be found here.](http://kaichi.github.io/2016/03/14/Redeploying-Hexo-via-Github-Redeploying/)

 # Overview